NCRC-Brain4Lab-Projekte (2022-2023)

 In a number of neurodegenerative disorders, auto-antibodies have been detected suggesting that the immune system may contribute to disease progression.
 To test this hypothesis, we will examine whether the local delivery of human autoantibodies against neuronal proteins Lgl1, NMDAR or GABAA receptor leads not only to the activation of microglia and other immune cells, but also the stripping of these molecules from expressing cells.
 We also plan to explore whether these antibodies also exacerbate synaptic and neuronal loss in mouse models of AD, through the over activation of microglia, a condition that would contribute to dementia.

-7. The BrainLab Data Management and Analysis Platform for Improved Diagnosis, Therapy and Prognostication in Monitored Care Units of Neurology and Psychiatry (BrainLab DM&AP)
+7. The Brain4Lab Data Management and Analysis Platform for Improved Diagnosis, Therapy and Prognostication in Monitored Care Units of Neurology and Psychiatry (Brain4Lab DM&AP)

 NeuroCure PI: Matthias Endres